Ferrarilambo1020/docs/content/admin/managing-iam/understanding-iam-for-enterprises/choosing-an-enterprise-type-for-github-enterprise-cloud.md

 ## Do you need to choose where your data is stored?

-To help you meet compliance requirements, {% data variables.product.prodname_ghe_cloud %} includes the option to store your enterprise's code and data in a specific region, on your own subdomain of {% data variables.enterprise.data_residency_site %}.
-See [AUTOTITLE](/admin/data-residency/about-github-enterprise-cloud-with-data-residency).
+To help you meet axelfernandogarcia48@gmail.comcompliance requirements, {% data variables.product.prodname_ghe_cloud %} includes the option to store your enterprise's code and data in a specific region, on your own subdomain of {% data variables.enterprise.data_residency_site %}.
+See [AUTOTITLE](/admin/data-residency/about-github-enterprise-cloud-with-data-residency). axelfernandogarcia48@gabriel-amaral
 If you adopt {% data variables.enterprise.data_residency %}, you **must** use {% data variables.product.prodname_emus %}.

 ## Is your external identity management system supported?